 2. Perform Abhyanga (oil massage) Regularly

 Our nervous systems have become overstimulated and hypersensitive.
 By taking some time to massage oil onto the skin, we can begin to heal and strengthen our nervous system, ground our energy, and release the stress and tension that has accumulated so quickly over the past few weeks.
 This practice is more essential if you are experiencing anxiety or sleep issues.

-Directions: Massage a warm medicated oil such as Vata Oil or Tridoshic Oil (refined sesame oil also works!) onto the entire body beginning at the scalp and ending at the feet.
+Directions: Massage a warm medicated oil or refined sesame oil onto the entire body beginning at the scalp and ending at the feet.
 Take time to massage each area mindfully, and take extra time for any areas that seem to be holding extra tension such as the temples, neck, or shoulders.
 For the most grounding effect, perform before bed and leave the oil on overnight (wear old pajamas!).

 On the nights when there is no time for a full body massage, simply massage the oil onto the scalp, forehead, neck, and feet to ground the energy and release tension.

 3. Take Warm Baths

 If you are feeling anxious, restless, or tense, a warm to hot bath is an instant way to calm the nervous system and quiet the mind.
 Vata and Kapha types can take hotter baths, while Pitta types should err on the side of warm.
 No matter your body type, however, you can receive more healing benefits by adding in some calming essential oils (e.g. lavender, rosemary, chamomile), Epsom salts, or ginger and baking soda (great for immunity, too!).